alexshin/ssh-key-switcher/README.md

 ## Requirements

-- Python2.7 or never
+- Python2.7 or newer
-- Writeable your home directory "~"
+- Writeable home directory "~"
 - Standard path with .ssh keys ("~/.ssh") - *you can fork and modify it whenever you want*